Stray FM

 Stray FM was an Independent Local Radio station serving the western half of North Yorkshire, and sections of West Yorkshire, to the north of Leeds and Bradford, England.
-The original licence covered the towns of Harrogate and Ripon and the surrounding areas..
-From 1 February 2012 the station expanded to cover the Yorkshire Dales.
+The original licence covered the towns of Harrogate and Ripon and the surrounding areas.
+From the 1st of February 2012 the station expanded to cover the Yorkshire Dales.

-As part of a rebrand, the station was folded into Greatest Hits Radio Harrogate & The Yorkshire Dales on 1 September 2020.
+As part of a rebrand, the station was folded into Greatest Hits Radio Harrogate & The Yorkshire Dales on the 1st of September 2020.